The most common reason for low-quality prints has to do with a low-quality source file.

 2) Margins and page size

-Please ensure the content is taking up the whole label.
-If there are extra borders, your design may be "shrunk" printed in smaller size resulting in faded content.
+Please ensure the content takes up the whole label.
+If there are extra borders, your design may be "shrunk" printed in a smaller size resulting in faded content.

-If you are printing 4 x 6 labels, the sample 4 x 6 label should take up the full width and height of your label.
+If you are printing 4 x 6 labels, the sample 4 x 6 label should take up the label's full width and height.

 3) Print density and speed